marissachilds/YellowFeverSpillover/README.md

 ## Workflow

 The following is the workflow for the analysis in this manuscript.
-Note that R refers to the R programming language and GEE refers to Google Earth Engine.
+Note that R refers to the R programming language and GEE refers to Google Earth Engine. **Further note that for each R script included, the working directory should be set to this top directory (i.e. to "YellowFeverSpillover").
+Additionally, the assets referred to in the Google Earth Engine scripts should be adjusted to refer to the users own assets.**

 1. Unzip the shapefiles in the data/raw directory.
 They are in the Primates directory and brazil_border_shapefiles directory.
 2. Run submodels of spillover components.
 These include the dispersal, EIP (infectiousness), species distribution model (SDM), seasonality, survival, and phenomenological primate dynamics models.
 Code for each of these submodels can be found in the "code" directory